 What about when a pension member dies?

-Before regulations came into effect to continue the pension tax exemption (see discussion above), there was significant debate over whether the tax exemption on earnings derived from pension assets continued in all circumstances, or whether the pension account reverted to accumulation phase.
+Before the 2013 regulations came into effect to continue the pension tax exemption (see discussion above), there was significant debate over whether the tax exemption on earnings derived from pension assets continued in all circumstances, or whether the pension account reverted to accumulation phase.
 The ATO argued that when a pension member died and he or she had not arranged for a reversionary beneficiary, there was a strange quirk in the system that meant the pension account reverts to accumulation phase.
 If the ATO view prevailed, what would that have meant for the family of the deceased?
 Well, it would mean that when the fund assets were sold, any capital gains would be subject to tax before the proceeds can be paid out as death benefits to beneficiaries.
 If the beneficiaries are non-dependants (such as adult children), then you would expect two tax hits:

 - Earnings tax on the sale of fund assets (assuming capital gains)

 - Death benefits tax on payment of benefits to non-dependants